lcrespom/Modulator/README.md

 		- Sample buffer with gain
 		- Full synth as a reusable module (long term)
 		- Ring modulation using a gain node where the gain is controlled by an oscillator
-	- Improve slider logscale:
-		- Support parameter values < 1 (this is a bug)
-		- Split slider logscale in two with middle value in the middle of the slider, then fine-tune all node definitions (e.g. gain)
 	- Improve ADSR
 		- Linear/exponential switch
 		- Depth parameter to control how much the envelope controls the target parameter